Aliazadi-1776/playwright-api-response-logger/README.md

 ---

-## 👨‍💻 Contributing
+## 🤝 Contributing
-Pull Requests are welcome!
+Contributions, issues and feature requests are welcome!
-Before submitting, please make sure your code is linted and tests are passing.
+Feel free to open an issue or submit a pull request.